lunarmodules/ldoc/doc/doc.md

     end
     ----> displayed as: two (one [, two], three [, four])

 This modifier can also be used with type aliases.
-If a value is given for the modifier then LDoc can present this as the default value for this optional argument.
+If a value is given for `opt` then LDoc can present this as the default value for this optional argument.

     --- a function with typed args.